 - NRLM-Self Help Group identification or certificate for any member of your household Apart from the above, the reserved category would need to furnish any of the following proofs:

-- Self-certification by the candidate for his/her status as minority community
+- Self-certification by the candidate for his/her status as a minority community

 This scheme derives importance from its potential to reduce poverty.
 It is also designed to be a major contributor to the Prime Minister’s ‘Make in India’ campaign.